Facebook pixel Visiting Hauteville | International Programs | Pepperdine University | Pepperdine Community Skip to main content

 Visiting Hauteville

-Please remember our participants are full-time students and are balancing a strenuous academic schedule and travel.
+As you plan your visit, please remember our students are full-time participants in an academic program and are balancing a strenuous academic schedule and travel.
 We highly discourage visits during the following times:

 • Midterm Exams (check with your student for their exact schedule)